The ABC’s of Medicare

 Medicare Part A (Hospital Insurance)

-Part A of Original Medicare, covers hospital visits, skilled nursing care, home health care, and hospice care.
+Part A of Original Medicare, covers hospital stays (Your must be admitted to the hospital), skilled nursing care, home health care, and hospice care.
 For most Medicare eligible seniors, Medicare Part A comes at no additional cost.
+To get Part A at no additional cost you must work and pay FICA tax on your pay check for a total of 40 quarters.
+There is a Part A premium if you do not meet the 40 quarter requirement.

 Medicare Part B (Medical Insurance)

 Part B Original Medicare, covers out-patient hospital services, doctor visits, preventive services, diagnostic testing, and durable medical equipment.
-For the majority of seniors, Part B will cost $134.00 per month.
-However, the Part B Medicare premium can increase based on your annual income.
+For the majority of seniors, The Part B Premium for most people in 2025 is $185.00 per month.
+However, the Part B Medicare premium can increase annually and is based on your annual income.

 Medicare Part C (Medicare Advantage)